MrSankofa/Netflix-Eureka-Microservice/REMEMBERME.md

-1. When trying to run after downloading the spring initializr project, you need do one these things
+1. When trying to run a ```mvn clean install``` after downloading the spring initializr project, you need do one these things first

 Option 1: Disable Eureka in Test Context
 If you don’t need service registration in your test (which is usually the case for unit/integration tests), you should disable Eureka during tests.